 If living in Saudi as a dependant on their husband’s visa, women aren't automatically granted the right to work and will need to obtain their own sponsor and work visa to do so.

 Foreign children don't often attend Saudi public schools due to language and cultural barriers, but there are several international schools that cater to the international community.
 The standard of education at these schools is generally high.
-Due to the high demand, space is often limited and parents should consider applying as early as possible to get a place for their child in their school of choice.
-Fees can also be exorbitant.
+Due to the high demand, space is limited and parents should consider applying as early as possible to get a place for their child in their school of choice.
+Fees are typically high.
 Expats should factor these costs into their contract negotiations when considering a move to Saudi Arabia.

 Population: 35 million

 Capital city: Riyadh (also largest city)